 In May 2005, the FASB issued SFAS No. 154, "Accounting Changes and Error Corrections", a replacement of APB Opinion No. 20, "Accounting Changes", and SFAS No. 3, "Reporting Accounting Changes in Interim Financial Statements" and changes the requirements for the accounting for and reporting of a change in accounting principle.
 SFAS 154 applies to all voluntary changes in accounting principle and also applies to changes required by an accounting pronouncement in the unusual instance that the pronouncement does not include specific transition provisions.
 SFAS 154 requires retrospective application to prior periods' financial statements of changes in accounting principle.
-SFAS 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005.
-Early adoption is permitted for accounting changes and corrections of errors made in fiscal years beginning after December 15, 2005.
-Early adoption is permitted for October 1, 2006.
+SFAS 154 is effective for accounting changes and corrections of errors made in fiscal years beginning after the date of issuance.
+The Company adopted the provisions of SFAS 154, as applicable, on October 1, 2006.